Bira/octopus-carnival/_posts/2023-02-08-penanggalan.md

 wasting disease to its victims.

-As long as a penanggalan's original body is in good condition, she can squeeze back into it and disguise herself as mortal women.
+As long as a penanggalan's original body is in good condition, she can squeeze back into it and disguise herself as a mortal woman.
 The creatures often look for jobs as midwives or nursemaids, making victims of young kids and their mothers.
 Others prefer seduction as a means to get potential victims alone with them in a private spot.
-The original legend also has this really neat (and gross) detail that the creature bathes its dangling entrails in vinegar to shrink them up and fit them through the body's neck, but that's not necessary in the book version.
+The original legend also has this really neat (and gross) detail that the creature bathes its dangling entrails in vinegar to shrink them up and fit them through the body's neck, but that's not necessary in the D&D version.

 If a penanggalan's body is destroyed, the creature is forever stuck as a floating head, and usually becomes a lot more desperate and obvious in its attacks.

 ## The Numbers